Sorpy/LibraryRepo/Library/commons-lang3-3.9/CONTRIBUTING.md

 + Make commits of logical units.
   * Make sure your commit messages are meaningful and in the proper format.
 Your commit message should contain the key of the JIRA issue.
   * e.g. `LANG-123: Close input stream earlier`
-+ Respect the original code style:
++ Respect the original unicode style:
   + Only use spaces for indentation.
   + Create minimal diffs - disable _On Save_ actions like _Reformat Source Code_ or _Organize Imports_.
-If you feel the source code should be reformatted create a separate PR for this change first.
+If you feel the source unicode should be reformatted create a separate PR for this change first.
   + Check for unnecessary whitespace with `git diff` -- check before committing.
 + Make sure you have added the necessary tests for your changes, typically in `src/test/java`.
 + Run all the tests with `mvn clean verify` to assure nothing else was accidentally broken.